Transforms preview

 Sample-less vs. sampled dataset loading in Preview Engine

 Preview Engine features a sample-less dataset loading option.
-To understand its importance, let us take a look at the input loading method of both Code Assist preview and Preview Engine preview.
-When an input dataset is requested, a certain subset of the input dataset is downloaded to disk before preview is actually run.
-The subset is uniformly sampled from the input and the number of rows can be configured by the user with a default of 10,000.
+To understand its importance, consider the input loading method of both Code Assist preview and Preview Engine preview.
+When an input dataset is requested, a certain subset of the input dataset is downloaded to a disk before preview is actually run.
+The subset is uniformly sampled from the input, and the number of rows can be configured by the user with a default of 10,000.
 In some use cases, this sampling is adequate and does not introduce statistical bias.
-However, for certain transformations, such as narrow filters or joins between multiple inputs, the result can be deceivingly short as the likelihood of matching values for the filtering expressions are less likely and exponentially less likely (in the number of joined inputs) for join expressions.
+However, for certain transformations, such as narrow filters or joins between multiple inputs, the result can be deceivingly short as matching values for the filtering expressions is less likely and exponentially less likely (in the number of joined inputs) for join expressions.

 In the case of sample-less dataset loading, there is no pre-sampling happening.
 Instead, Preview Engine relies on modern data processing engines, such as Spark or Polars, to push down predicates ↗ to the data-source level and only download chunks of the dataset that are most likely to match the query.
 This means that filters or other narrowing expressions used anywhere within the transform code may be eligible to be pushed down, resulting in fully accurate preview results without much extra computational time incurred.